igocreate/igo/docs/README.md

 Igo.js is a full-featured Node.js web framework for developing web applications.

+Igo is not a Node.js boilerplate.
+It's more like a meta-framework since it leverages on several existing frameworks and libraries.

-In a few seconds, it provides a working pre-configured development environment.
+In a few seconds it can give you a production-ready application and a 100% working development environment.

 ### Introduction